 - Self-employment and freelance work are becoming more popular.
 There are opportunities to establish a contract business for those with practical skills, and consultancy work for those with experience and specialist knowledge.
 There are especially good opportunities for consultancy work in urban areas.

 - There are currently more men than women working in forestry, although more women are now entering the industry.
 The impression that the job is physically tough may deter some people, but this is generally a more managerial and technical role than an industrial labour role.
 The government forestry organisations promote equal opportunities and there are no bars to progression within the industry as a whole.

 - Working hours may include unsocial hours and weekend work.

 - Travel within a working day is common and occasional overnight absence from home may be required.
 Depending on the role, overseas travel may be a feature of the job.

 Traditionally, completing a forestry HND, degree or postgraduate course would have been the norm and there are a few such specific courses offered at UK universities and colleges.

-However, with greater diversification in the industry, you can these days usually enter the profession from a broader range of relevant degrees, provided you have a 2:1 degree or higher.
+However, with greater diversification in the industry, you can these days usually enter the profession from a broader range of relevant degrees, provided you have at least a 2:1 degree.
 These include:

 - business studies